 2. David Horan: NextGear Capital

-In the automotive industry, raw data can be overwhelming to consume and use for decision-making because of the many points of the business—including vehicle purchase, maintenance, repairs, warranty programs and more.
+In the automotive industry, raw data can be overwhelming to consume and use for decision making because of the many points of the business--including vehicle purchase, maintenance, repairs, warranty programs and more.

 David Horan is the VP of Finance for NextGear Capital and focuses on strategic planning.
-He uses an internal-risk scoring algorithm and data visualization dashboards to streamline data for addressing core needs such as determining price points, accurately predicting business risks and finding opportunities in the wholesale automotive marketplace.
+He uses an internal-risk scoring algorithm and data visualisation dashboards to streamline data for addressing core needs such as determining price points, accurately predicting business risks and finding opportunities in the wholesale automotive marketplace.

 3. Kevin Ingram: FM Global